-2020 has been a challenging year across the board.
-Set against the backdrop of COVID-19 and some fairly seismic geopolitical shifts, there have been some quietly staggering security incidents that reinforce the threats businesses and individuals face today.
+Recent years have been challenging, set against the backdrop of COVID-19 and some fairly seismic geopolitical shifts there have been some quietly staggering security incidents that reinforce the threats businesses and individuals face today.

 Many of these security incidents have been small, parochial developments that mean a great deal in certain tech and security spheres, but little beyond these communities.
 Others, however, have been more widespread and garnered a great deal more press attention.
 The great majority of incidents directly affecting the general public are data breaches of some variety (hence the widespread interest they generate), although it is how different organisations have been able to react to incidents that has ultimately defined their legacy.